naumanm2/ai/README.md

-##Aalto university – artificial intelligence
+a course on artificial intelligence by Aalto university